asyncapi/website/pages/docs/tools/asyncapi-cli.md

 The mode of installing AsyncAPI CLI tool on your Linux operating system depends on the Linux distro you are using.

 ### Debian Based Distros
-For Debian based distros, you can install the AsycAPI CLI using the `dpkg` package manager for debian.
+For Debian based distros, you can install the AsycAPI CLI using the `dpkg` package manager for Debian.
 To download the latest release of the CLI, run this command in your terminal:
 ```sh
 curl -OL https://github.com/asyncapi/cli/releases/latest/download/asyncapi.deb